 For example, harsh sunlight can dehydrate houseplants and cause severe heat damage to their leaves.
 UV radiation can also harm plant cells and stunt the plant’s growth.

 Houseplants with dark leaves are particularly vulnerable to harsh sunlight as too much sunlight could overwork their chlorophyll.

-By installing UV-blocking window film, you can create the perfect environment for your houseplants.
+By installing plant-friendly window film, you can create the perfect environment for your houseplants.